microsoft/Kuku/README.md

 dotnet build dotnet/examples -c Release
 ````

-This results in the dynamic library `KukuDotNetExample.dll` to be created in
+This results in the dynamic library `KukuDotNetExamples.dll` to be created in
 `bin/dotnet/$(Configuration)/netcoreapp3.1`.

 ## Running Examples

-From the bin path, run `dotnet KukuDotNetExample.dll <tableSize> <stashSize> <locFuncCount> <maxProbe>`.
+From the bin path, run `dotnet KukuDotNetExamples.dll <tableSize> <stashSize> <locFuncCount> <maxProbe>`.
 The example program inserts values into the hash table, which you can then query
 by typing your queried item in the format `<ulong>,<ulong>`.

 # Using Kuku for .NET

 Much like in the native library, the cuckoo hash table is represented by an instance of the
-`KukuTable128` class.
-The constructor of `KukuTable128` takes as input a set of parameters,
+`KukuTable` class.
+The constructor of `KukuTable` takes as input a set of parameters,
 defined by the `KukuTableParameters` class.
 The parameters contain the table size
 `(TableSize`), the size of the stash (`StashSize`), the number of hash functions
 (`LocFuncCount`), a seed for the hash functions (`LocFuncSeed`), the number of iterations